mtrohman/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 }
 ```

-For something simpler, you may use anonymous function and update directly to UI.
+For something simpler, you may use anonymous function and marshall it to the main UI thread.

-Example:
+**Example:**

 ```csharp
 using HeiswayiNrird.Singleton;